Fell Handicap

 The full event details will be posted on the Fell Section Facebook page along with start times for all runners, but contact us if not on that platform and still wanting to run as we want to be open to all (providing they are able to tackle the challenge).
 Please read the ‘rules’ carefully!

-Pre registration (to make life easier on the day) – please fill in the 2024 REGISTRATION GOOGLE FORM
+Pre registration (to make life easier on the day) – please fill in the 2024 REGISTRATION GOOGLE FORM (ENTRIES NOW CLOSED)

 Race Day Registration and start are at the St Dunstan’s Inn (Langley).